 From the Association of College and Research Libraries Through a new report issued by the Association of College and Research Libraries (ACRL), Academic Library Impact on Student Learning and Success: Findings from Assessment in Action Team Projects, the higher education community now has compelling assessment findings that tell a strong story about the multiple ways […]

-Find a wrap-up of the latest in Wyoming library news in the February 2017 Outrider newsletter from the Wyoming State Library.
-Have news you’d like included next month?
+Find a wrap-up of the latest in Wyoming library news in the May 2017 Outrider newsletter from the Wyoming State Library.
+Subscribe today, and we’ll send the Outrider straight to your email inbox each month.
+Have news you’d like included?
 Contact Susan Mark, WSL publications specialist, at firstname.lastname@example.org or (307) 777-5915.
 Don’t forget to follow us on Facebook and Twitter, […]

 Free, online, continuing education events for this week from the Wyoming State Library’s Training Calendar.
 You can subscribe and view the events in your calendar software, or you can find all the events at library.wyo.gov/services/training/calendar.

 The Association for Library Service to Children (ALSC) has released its 2017 Summer Reading Lists.
 With titles organized into four age ranges, young booklovers are sure to find some great reads to beat the heat.
 Each list is available to download for free; birth-preschool, K-2nd grade, 3rd – 5th grade, and 6th– 8th grade.
 The four 2017 Summer Reading […]